alicemunsal/dohex/DoHex.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hex.png)

 This is our application written in TypeScript and driven by a test.
 It uses in memory repository to save users.
 "addUser" is the only usecase of our application.
-It has a business rule to check whether name is empty.
+The usecase has a business rule to check whether name is empty.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Code.png)